Courses

 SPND 495 - Applied Autism Research Ii/Lab

+This course is part of the Autism Specialization program.
 This course builds on the content of Applied Autism Research I and Lab.
 In this course, students will complete an empirical project based upon the principles of experimental design.
 Each project will incorporate observation and measurement techniques, and students will learn how to summarize, analyze, interpret, and graphically display data.
 Students will present a completed research project, in oral or poster format, to colleagues in the field of special education who are experienced in conducting research with learners with autism.
 Field work required.

 Section Section Dates Time Instructor Credits Location